LZGMatrix/BOP19_CDPN_2019ICCV/README.md

 The modified version of CDPN ("CDPN: Coordinates-Based Disentangled Pose Network for Real-Time RGB-Based 6-DoF Object Pose Estimation" on ICCV 2019) for BOP: Benchmark for 6D Object Pose Estimation Challenge 2019.

 *Note: We provide the test code of our approach in this repo.
-The trained CDPN models will be provided after the submission deadline.*
+We have provided the trained CDPN weights for BOP19 Challenge!*

 ## Our test environments
 - Ubuntu 16.04 (64bit)